Nur Sarai in Jalandhar

 When this fortunate building rose upon the face of the earth, May its walls last for ever and ever!

-In the courtyard of the sarai there is a well, bath house (Hammam) and a masjid covered with a single dome.
-On each side of the courtyard there are 32 rooms, each 10 feet 10 inches square, with a verandah in front of it.
-In each corner of the sarai there were 3 rooms, one large and two smaller ones.
-Three-storeyed apartment in the center of the southern side were reserved for the emperor.
+Located in the courtyard of the sarai are a well, a bathhouse (Hammam), and a mosque covered by a single dome.
+Surrounding the courtyard are 32 rooms on each side, each measuring 10 feet 10 inches square, with a verandah in front.
+In each corner of the sarai, there were three rooms - one large and two smaller ones.
+The three-story apartment in the center of the southern side was reserved for the emperor.
 The main room was oblong in shape, with a semi-octagonal recess on two sides, similar to the large rooms in the corners of the sarai.

 Over the West of Lahore Gate: